The Carolina Wren is a very vocal bird, with a number of different calls (12 listed in BNA).

 Song Sparrow chimp call for comparison (Aug, NJ)

-This migrant Winter Wren uttered a staccato alarm call, a less commonly heard vocalization that I have heard usually at dawn (Mar, PA).
+This migrant Winter Wren uttered a staccato alarm call or rattle, a less commonly heard vocalization that I have heard usually at dawn (Mar, PA).

 Another version of the alarm call.
 This is a recording of the alarm call of a Winter Wren in England in April.
 The two have now been split into separate species.